Richard Golian

 The Question

 Add to that a large share of repetitive manual work taken over by robotisation.
-The wage economy as we know it does not survive these numbers.
+The wage economy as we know it does not survive.
 Money has to keep flowing somewhere — earned, spent, taxed, redistributed.
 Take wage income away from half the population and the cycle breaks at several points at once.
 The question is what replaces it.

 Why the Old Answers Fail